Are Bonds a Good Retirement Investment Option?

 Here are some potential risks associated with bonds:

-Liquidity Risk: In a market with few buyers, bondholders may be forced to sell at a steep discount to coax buyers.
-This is called liquidity risk, which can occur when there are no interested purchasers for a specific bond or simply not enough trading volume to receive the desired price.
+Liquidity Risk: If an investor needs to sell a bond before it matures, bondholders may be forced to sell at a discount.
+This is called liquidity risk and can occur when there are no interested purchasers for a specific bond or simply not enough trading volume to receive the desired price.

 Types of Bonds

-Here are a few common categories in the large universe of global fixed income securities:
+Here are a few common categories in the universe of global fixed income securities:

 Government Bonds